fluffy-critter/cat-catcher/distfiles/readme.txt

 Use your mouse or the cursor keys to move the paddle.
 Try to get the cats safely to the platform on the right.

-Press F to toggle fullscreen mode.
+Press F to toggle fullscreen mode, and P to paws.

 CREDITS